mura0000/basic-income-analysis/bi_markdown.md

 Slightly, people belonging to older age groups seem to be more knowledgeable in BI.

 #### Modelling
-Since the level of awareness can be considered an ordered categorical variable, a continuation logit or a cumulative logit model can be suitable.
-In this project,

-The coefficients of these models can be too complex to interpret.
+Since the level of awareness can be considered an ordered categorical variable, a cumulative logit model can be suitable.
+The coefficients of the model can be too complex to interpret.
 One of the possible ways to mitigate this possible problem is to have a proportional odds assumption, in which the coefficient for each level only differs by the intercept term.
+A model with this assumption and without it can be compared based on a certain metric.
+Since the models are nested, AIC can be used as the metric.

 ##### Multinomial logit model